hamza-isazi/AlphaEvolveLite/README.md

     - name: gpt-4o-mini
       probability: 0.7
       temperature: 0.9
+      retry_model: gpt-4o  # Use more capable model for retries and feedback
     - name: gpt-4o
       probability: 0.3
       temperature: 0.8
-  retry_model: gpt-4o  # Use more capable model for retries and feedback
+      # No retry_model specified - will use same model for retries and feedback
   system_prompt: |
     You are an expert software engineer solving the following challenge:
     [Your problem description here]